the-events-calendar/tribe-common/readme.txt

 == Changelog ==

-= [6.0.2] TBD =
+= [6.0.2] 2024-08-16 =

-* Tweak - Move Registering of Power Automate and Zapier endpoints to Event Tickets Plus and Events Calendar Pro.
+* Fix - Fixed attendee, updated attendee, and checkin endpoints from having invalid response for workflow operation 'id' to be of type 'Integer' but is of type 'String'.
 [EVA-160]
+* Fix - Stellar Sale's banner links, details, and HTML tags handling.
+[TEC-5121]
 * Tweak - Change setup of queues for Automator integrations to use Event Tickets Plus and Events Calendar Pro hooks instead of the core versions.
 [EVA-160]
-* Fix - Fixed attendee, updated attendee, and checkin endpoints from having invalid response for workflow operation 'id' to be of type 'Integer' but is of type 'String'.
+* Tweak - Move Registering of Power Automate and Zapier endpoints to Event Tickets Plus and Events Calendar Pro.
 [EVA-160]

 = [6.0.1] 2024-08-06 =